ChunyunTang/chunyuntang.github.io/_pages/about.md

 **Currently, I am applying for a PhD program in Geography, Agronomy, and Environmental Studies for Fall 2025.**

-My research interests are interactions between climate change and land use, ecosystem services and biodiversity conservation, with a particular focus on sustainable agriculture, agroecosystem monitoring and modeling.
-I am dedicated to using remote sensing technology and modeling approaches to study ecosystem dynamics, with the goal of enhancing food security and promoting sustainable development.
+My research interests lie in the interactions between climate change, land use, ecosystem services, and biodiversity conservation, particularly focusing on sustainable agriculture and agroecosystem monitoring and modeling.
+I am passionate about using remote sensing technology and modeling approaches to study ecosystem dynamics, aiming to improve food security and promote sustainable development.

 You can find my CV here: [Chunyun Tang's CV](assets/CV.pdf).
 If you're interested in my work, don't hesitate to reach out via [email](mailto:chunyuntang2021@gmail.com).